Wunkolo/libsai/Sai.md

 /thumbnail         |  90012 bytes | 2016/10/12 03:53:53
 ```

+the first entry `.a1541b366925e034` will vary in name but will always be the first entry.

 ## Serialization Streams

 Before going into the file formats a specific format of serialization needs to be explained that is found across the internal files.